 - Eat immediately! – These ramen noodles absorb the soup fast, so be ready to eat right away once it’s cooked.

 Already have some instant ramen in your pantry?
 I hope you have fun trying this recipe out!
 Or make the Curry Ramen when you’re going to watch the Episode on your Netflix Night.

-- instant ramen noodles (I recommend Sapporo Ichiban brand Shio Ramen - salt flavored)
+- 1 package instant ramen noodles (I recommend Sapporo Ichiban brand Shio Ramen—salt flavored)

-- the leftover Japanese curry of your choice (I used my Japanese Chicken Curry)
+- the leftover Japanese curry of your choice (I use my Japanese Chicken Curry)

-Cook the instant ramen noodles according to the package instructions.
+- Cook 1 package instant ramen noodles according to the package instructions.
 I usually add the seasoning before touching the noodles.

-Serve the hot curry over the noodles.
-In the "Midnight Diner: Tokyo Stories" drama, the curry was served over ⅓ of the noodles.
+- Serve the hot curry over the noodles.
+In the "Midnight Diner: Tokyo Stories" drama, the curry was served over one-third of the noodles.
 Enjoy immediately!